supporting refugees, asylum seekers and those with no recourse to public funds

 Generally, all our services are for vulnerable and/or destitute migrants, asylum seekers and refugees who are not eligible for legal aid and/or do not have the means to pay for private legal advice.
 As a general rule we cannot currently assist EEA nationals – but will consider particularly vulnerable/complex cases.
 You can download our referral form here.

-Referrals – we have limited capacity for referrals for immigration casework, but will consider and respond to all referrals as soon as we can.
-You can download our referral form here.
+For non-immigration referrals, you can download our referral form here.
 If you are making a referral on behalf of someone else, we will need you to provide the client’s signed consent for you to do so.

-Phone Advice Lines
+Phone and Email Advice

 01273 082105

-Immigration Advice Line
+Immigration Advice

-Generalist Advice Line
+Generalist Phone Advice Line

-Thursdays: 11.00 am – 2.00 pm
+Thursdays: 12.00 – 2.00 pm

 Advice and signposting services offering support with destitution, housing, community care, welfare benefits, etc.